 She has received the New York City Family Caregiver Coalition “Mind.Body.Sprit Award,” a Good Citizen Citation from the New York City Council, a Log Cabin Republicans Image Award, as well as an Off-Off Broadway Review (OOBR) Award for Excellence in Theater Production.
 She was also chosen as a participant in the Joint Civilian Orientation Conference (JCOC) by the Office of the U.S. Secretary of Defense.

 She has testified in front of the U.S. Senate Health Education Labor and Pension Committee on behalf of national service and has extensive media experience.
 She was a columnist for the New York Resident and ran for New York City Council at the time of the 9/11/01 attacks.
 Ms. Bouchard graduated from Wellesley College (’84) with a BA in Political Science and undertook independent media studies at MIT with Ed Diamond.
-She is a Native Texan and the mother of a 21-year-old son, Alex, and an 8-year-old daughter, Liberty.
+She is a Native Texan and the mother of a son, Alex, and a daughter, Liberty.
 She is a member of the DAR, the Daughters of the Cincinnati and the Jamestown Society.

 Ms. Bouchard believes in the benefits of an active lifestyle, which includes biking to the office and yoga.